hangocdinhnew/zig-kernel/README.md

 ## Mailing List

-The mailing list address is: <zigkernelmaillinglist@groups.io>
+The mailing list address is: <zigkernelmailinglist@googlegroups.com>

+Please request to be a member, if you want to contribute, to request, send your GitHub account, so that we can add you to the development branch.

+You may not request for upstream permission, only contributors that are in the project long enough, is trusted with upstream permission.

 ## Submitting Pull Requests